kellytheace/maxkelly-repository/Project Euler/PE-Notes.md

     `;
   }

-  // Method to run the solution (for de-bugging) log() {
+  // Method to run the solution (for debugging purposes) log() {
     console.log(this.display());
   }